soban-iftikhar/Learnova-LMS/README.md

 # Learnova 🎓

 Learnova is a lightweight and secure **Learning Management System (LMS)** designed for students and instructors to manage courses efficiently.
-Built with **Spring Boot**, **Spring Security** and **JWT Authentication**, this backend project provides RESTful APIs for core LMS functionalities like user registration, login, and course management.
+Built with **Spring Boot**, **Spring Security** and **JWT Authentication**, this backend project provides RESTful APIs for core LMS functionalities like user registration, login and course management.

 ---